swch/slate/source/includes/_session.md

 Session endpoints are used for session initiation, login, and termination.

+## Start a CardSavr session

-> All sessions must first be started to initialize with the salt:
+> All sessions must first be started to receive a session salt for initialization:

 ```javascript
 const { CardsavrSession } = require() "@strivve/strivve-sdk/lib/cardsavr/CardsavrJSLibrary-2.0";